 About LTC Language Solutions:

 LTC Language Solutions is a full-service language company providing state-of-the-art language solutions for local and national companies, organizations, government agencies, and individuals since 1993.
-We provide language training, cross-cultural training, interpretation, translation, repatriation, language assessments and interpreter and people skills training.
+We provide language training, cross-cultural training, interpretation, translation, repatriation, language assessments, interpreter and people skills training.
 The company has gained a reputation for high-quality, customized services provided through long-term relationships, having some of the same clients for over 25 years.

 For more information contact us.